 Trapping and exclusion require state appropriate methods and safety planning for pets and neighbors.
 We evaluate entry points, den possibilities under sheds or decks, and whether the issue is a passing nuisance or a structural habit.
 Sometimes the answer is better hardware: latch types, metal flashing on gaps, or chimney caps discussed during inspection.

+We coordinate with your goals: some properties need rapid help before a rental week; others need long term exclusion after spring kits appear.
+Either way, honesty about how trash is stored speeds success.
 Photographs help.
 A wide shot of the enclosure, a close shot of the latch, and a short video with sound if something is living overhead all reduce guesswork.
 If you already have doorbell clips, save the three clearest nights rather than sending a hundred files.

 Tie ins with broader pest proofing

-• Noises in soffits or under a deck with young animals: schedule inspection before DIY closes exit holes with animals still inside.
+One tipped tote after wind usually means tighten lids and reset.
+Repeated scatter on schedule nights means add hardware and schedule wildlife control.
+Noises in soffits or under a deck with young animals mean inspection before DIY closes exit holes with animals still inside.